Facts for the Visitor

 currency

-Prices and transactions will mainly be in Zimbabwean dollars but US dollars are widely accepted.
+Prices may be shown in Zimbabwean dollars or ZiG but US dollars are widely accepted.
 You should check before making a transaction whether the price quoted is in Zimbabwean or US dollars as the symbol for both is $.
 It is recommended to check exchange rates prior to any transaction.
 You should check in advance what payment methods a restaurant, hotel or tour operator will accept.
 Some businesses, including some medical providers, may not accept payment by credit or debit card.

 Zimbabwe is currently experiencing a shortage of cash.
 Cash withdrawals can be made at some ATMs and bank branches with an international bank card but availability cannot always be guaranteed.
 Credit and debit cards are increasingly being used for transactions.
 You should always ensure that you are being charged in the correct currency.
 There are also some challenges with international transfers from outside of Zimbabwe.

-It is illegal to leave Zimbabwe with more than USD 10,000 (or equivalent) in cash, unless it is left over from funds which you have brought in yourself and declared on arrival.
+You must declare cash or travellers cheques if the value is USD 10,000 or more.
+It is illegal to leave Zimbabwe with more than USD 2,000 (or equivalent) in cash, unless it is left over from funds which you have brought in yourself and declared on arrival.
 You should keep the proof of declaration to avoid problems with officials on exit.
 It is also illegal to exchange foreign currency anywhere other than at officially licensed dealers (e.g. banks or bureau de change).
 Carry small denomination notes as change is rarely available.

 climate